16 Ideas for a Chemo Care Package

 Are you looking for chemo care package ideas for a close friend or family member going through chemotherapy treatments?

-Being diagnosed with cancer is such an overwhelming feeling, and the support of friends and family is super important during this difficult time.
+A cancer diagnosis is such an overwhelming feeling, and the support of friends and family is super important during this difficult time.

-A really great friend of mine put together a chemo care package for me prior to my first chemo treatment.
+After my own breast cancer diagnosis, a dear friend of mine put together a cancer care package prior to my first chemo treatment.